DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/detail-row.md

 Add the required plugins listed above to the Grid and specify the detail row component via the `TableRowDetail` plugin's `contentComponent` property to set up a simple Grid with detail rows.

-Specify an array of the expanded row IDs to the `RowDetailState` plugin's `expandedRowIds` property and subscribe to the `update:expandedRowIds` event.
-Use the `.sync` modifier to setup two-way binding for a property.
+Specify an array of the expanded row IDs using the `RowDetailState` plugin's `expandedRowIds` property and subscribe to the `update:expandedRowIds` event.
+Use the `.sync` modifier for two-way binding.

 .embedded-demo({ "path": "grid-detail-row/basic", "showThemeSelector": true })